top of page

 cover-front.jpg

 After My Dear Kuttichathan/ Chotta Chetan 3D (1984), all through the last two decades there were suggestions to make a sequel to it.
 All of us in the creative team felt that merely repeating a 3D may not be advisable - having shot almost all the 'off-the-screen' bolts in the first one.
 But the idea of a fantasy film was always appealing.
 We had even attempted a few storylines to do a sequel.
 (1) by Raghunath Paleri - When the children grow up to become teenagers, they bring back their old friend - as a teenager like themselves.
 (2) by Rajeevkumar - A teenaged girl (not the one in the original) discovers the talisman and requests Kuttichathan/ Chotta Chetan to come in her own split image.
 Karishma Kapoor was contracted to do the dual role by Nitin Manmohan after I suggested the theme during the Chota Chetan 3D re-release in 1998.
+(This project was about to take off when Anil Kapoor convinced Nitin Manmohan that it would be better to do a Mr. India (part II) in 3D instead.
+Both together came down to Navodaya Office at Mahalingapuram, Chennai and browbeat me.
+To escape the uncomfortable situation, I said they should first get me a written permission from Shekar Kapur - even if the IP Rights were held by Boney Kapoor.
+That never happened.
+My brother Jose and Rajeev agreed with me that the non-happening was a matter of good ethics.

 Once (I think it was in 1997), Mr. Manirathnam honored me with a request to see Kuttichathan in 3D again.
 He said that he was considering the idea of doing a children's subject, and since Chotta Chetan was then the benchmark for children's film (!) he wanted to have one more look at it.
 After the screening he asked me why I never attempted the genre once again.
 The answer I gave him was "Mani sir, did you notice that 'Jurassic Park' - the Spielberg film in which dinosaurs terrify humans, is the most celebrated children's film of the times? ... and that today children's literature has moved on to 'Harry Potter' ? ...
 There has happened a loss of innocence, I don't mean it as negative, but the fact is today a children's film has to have a different attitude than that in the years your 'Anjali' or my 'Kuttichathan' were made.
 This is my reading.
 Maybe, I am wrong"